space-wizards/docs/src/en/general-development/setup/setting-up-a-development-environment.md

 ### Visual Studio 2022

-In Visual Studio 2022, you can configure the build button to run both the server and client by right clicking the solution, then selecting `Set StartUp Projects...`.
+In Visual Studio 2022, you can configure the build button to run both the server and client by right clicking the solution, then selecting `Configure StartUp Projects...`.
 Once the menu pops up, then select `Multiple startup projects:` and set the action for `Content.Client` and `Content.Server` to `Start`.
 Once you apply the changes, hitting the big `Start` button with a green arrow next to it should launch both client and server at the same time.

 Note: If you're having problems with the program not getting built right, you may need to set always build before run.
 Go to Options `Projects and Solutions/Build and Run` and change `On Run, when projects are out of date` to `Always build`.